ndexbio/ndexpackagebundler/src/docs/Interactome_Installation_Instructions.rst

 This document provides instructions on configuring and running the Interactome REST service packaged with NDEx bundle.

-In the NDEx bundle, the Interactome service is located under ``services/interactome`` and initially has the following files:
+In the NDEx bundle, the Interactome service is located under ``services/ndex-interactome-rest`` and initially has the following files:

-* **run.sh** - Starts Interactome REST service as a background task
 * **rebuildIndex.sh** - Creates/Updates Interactome database
 * **logs/** - Directory where Interactome REST service logs are written.
 * **interactomeSearch-<VERSION>.jar** - Interactome Application